holgerm/GQUnityClient/Assets/Plugins/Candlelight/Asset Store Products/HyperText/Documentation/Readme.txt

 - HyperText and HyperTextStyles fully support undo and multi-object editing.

-- HyperText can be subclassed if you need to support custom IVertexModifier types.
-Simply override the method PostprocessCharacterIndexRanges().
+- HyperText can be subclassed if you need to support custom IVertexModifier or IMeshModifier types.
+You will need to override PostprocessVertexIndexRanges().

 The package includes documented source code and inspector tooltips throughout.
 Please feel free to contact me though if you have any problems, questions, or